Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ## Zigbee

 The Zigbee protocol is a IOT specific protocol used for the transmission of data from sensors and automotation control networks using the IEEE 802.15.4 standard.
-It uses very low data datarates of around 250Kpbs which operated on the microwave frequency allocation of 868 , 902-928 Mhz and 2.4 ghz frequencies.
+It uses very low data data rates of around 250Kpbs which operated on the microwave frequency allocation of 868 , 902-928 Mhz and 2.4 ghz frequencies.
 Usually higher frequencies are used to transfer data between devices at higher datarates but closer range.
 Usually Zigbee devices have a maximum range of 100m (assuming propagation allows)

 https://www.sciencedirect.com/topics/engineering/zigbee-protocol